fabiottini/padfs/README.md

      * Padfs: Responsible of booting the system.

-     * HeartBit: It monitor the PADFS network to maintain an updated network status.
+     * Heartbeat: It monitor the PADFS network to maintain an updated network status.

      * Shutdown: It intercept the system interrupt to gracefully shutdown the node.